Self-Employed Mortgages

 Is It Hard to Get a Mortgage When You’re Self-Employed?

 Even if you are self-employed, there are plenty of options available when it comes to getting a mortgage.
-It is true that many traditional lenders may put you through some additional steps, but there are a wide range of loans for self-employed professionals out there.
+Many traditional lenders may put you through additional steps, but self-employed home lenders offer a wide range of specialized loan programs.

 Why can it be hard to get a mortgage when you’re self-employed?
 Some of the main challenges that self-employed borrowers face in qualifying for a mortgage are as follows: